Ria424/developers-animatesdk-docs/DrawingLayer_object/DrawingLayer_summary.md

 ## Description

-The DrawingLayer object is accessible from JavaScript as a child of the flash object.
-The drawingLayer object is used for extensible tools when the user wants to temporarily draw while dragging—for example, when creating a selection marquee.
-You should call [DrawingLayer.beginFrame()](../DrawingLayer_object/DrawingLayer1.md) before you call any other drawingLayer methods.
+The DrawingLayer object is accessible from JavaScript as a child of the [Flash object](../Flash_object/Flash_summary.md).

+It is used for extensible tools when the user wants to temporarily draw while dragging.
+For example, when creating a selection marquee.
+You should call [DrawingLayer.beginFrame()](../DrawingLayer_object/DrawingLayer1.md) before you call any other Its methods.

 ## Method summary